 If you feel tightness in your stomach start writing about how that feels, i.e., “like someone has punched me in the stomach.”
 As you create the space to begin writing your subconscious mind will begin to open up the storehouse of all the repressed emotion around your topic.
 Your subconscious mind won’t flood too much emotion that you can’t handle it.
 This is a fear many people hold.
 They think, “Oh my gosh, I’ve been repressing emotions for 50 years and if I let it come up it will overwhelm me and I’ll lose control.”
 Not true.

 Remember, your Soul and subconscious mind will protect you and won’t bring up any more emotion than you can handle at this time.
-If you weren’t emotionally stable enough to do this exercise, you wouldn’t attract this book into your life.
+If you weren’t emotionally stable enough to do this exercise, you wouldn’t attract this advice into your life.
 Rest assured that you are safe and since you were the one who stuffed the emotions down in you, you must be the one to set the emotions free.

 If you prefer to work with a therapist be sure they also understand the importance of emotional intelligence.
 A degree doesn’t necessarily mean wisdom.
 Interview your therapist to be sure you’re on the same page.
 At first, your repressed emotions will trickle out.
 Then they’ll come out in a steady stream that will outflow from your subconscious mind.6.
 Monitor Yourself.